cctkn/openhab-addons/bundles/org.openhab.binding.sony/README-SCALAR.md

 The scalar service will dynamically generate the channels supported by your device.
 The following table(s) will provide all the various channels supported by this addon - not all channels will be applicable for your device.
+Example: Bravia TVs will support input channels but no terminal channels.
 Likewise, even if you device supports a specific channel doesn't necessarily mean that channel will receive any data from the device (example: pl_durationsec may be supported by a TV but will ONLY be active if you are playing specific media and if that media's metadata is in a format the TV supports)

 ### Channel ID Format